|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 possible, the Compton length h/mc

-of black hole-forming a black hole must be limited by gravitational
+of black hole-forming particles must be limited by gravitational

 radius of the horizon 2M, so that the number of

 a given mass can form is finite.
 According to quantum mechanics, the entropy of a black hole is very large, but finite.

 Loss of information in a black hole.
 Holographic principle.

 From wiewpoint of statistical physics (and information theory), entropy is a measure of the disorder of a given system .
 When a black hole is formed by gravity collapse, all information about the individual properties of the collapsing mass is lost to the outside world except for the total mass, charge and rotational angular momentum - "a black hole has no hair", a black hole has no microscopic structure.
 This unusual situation is referred to as the "information loss paradox" - see also the discussion in the final section of this chapter, "Quantum Evaporation: The Return of Matter from a Black Hole?".
 This vast amount of lost information is then a measure of the entropy of a black hole.
 Due to the proportionality between the surface of the horizon and the entropy of the absorbed matter, the somewhat misleading name "holographic principle" was later adopted :